 A Life Well Lived celebrates the extraordinary stories and experiences of the Third Agers (all the interviewees are over the age of 70).
 Some of which are being told for the first time.

-26-year-old Constance took inspiration for A Life Well Lived from long conversations with her 93-year-old Grandmother, who was one of the first people to set up a Wimpy Bar in the UK in the 1950’s.
+Constance took inspiration for A Life Well Lived from conversations with her 93-year-old Grandmother, who was one of the first people to set up a Wimpy Bar in the UK in the 1950’s.

 Through A Life Well Lived, Constance hopes to give a platform to extraordinary stories that transcend age and in doing so encourage young and old to keep talking and sharing experiences.